open-ephys/gui-docs/source/User-Manual/Recording-data/Open-Ephys-format.rst

   :alt: Open Ephys data directory structure
   :width: 300

-Each Record Node directory also contains :code:`Continuous_Data.openephys`, an XML file with metadata about the :code:`.continuous` files, and :code:`messages.events`, a text file containing text events saved by the GUI.
+Each Record Node directory also contains at least one :code:`structure.openephys` file, an XML file with metadata about the available files, as well as :code:`messages.events`, a text file containing text events saved by the GUI.

 Format details
 ################